Setheum-Labs/Setheum/blockchain/modules/edfis-launchpad/README.md

 There is a `goal` that is set by the Campaign Creator, the beneficiary of the fund and the Period (campaign period - amount of blocks a campaign should stay active) of the campaign and other information that describes the campaign.

+In order to be eligible to buy into a launchpad offering (Launch), one needs to have the `LaunchpadEligibilityAmount` in the `raise_currency` of the Launch in their `slick-wallet` (Slick Wallet is an on-chain cross-chain multichain wallet built on Setheum).
+This allows cross-chain and multichain participation in Edfis Launchpad.

 ### The Lifecycle of a Campaign

 A Launchpad Campaign has three stages in its lifecycle, they are as follows: